ansible/ansible-documentation/docs/docsite/rst/community/steering/community_steering_committee.rst

 ..
    THIS DOCUMENT IS OWNED BY THE ANSIBLE COMMUNITY STEERING COMMITTEE.
 ALL CHANGES MUST BE APPROVED BY THE STEERING COMMITTEE!
    For small changes (fixing typos, language errors, etc.) create a PR and ping @ansible/steering-committee.
-   For other changes, create a discussion in https://github.com/ansible-community/community-topics/ to discuss the changes.
+   For other changes, create a `community topic <https://forum.ansible.com/new-topic?title=topic%20title&body=topic%20body&category=project&tags=community-wg>`_ to discuss them.
    (Creating a draft PR for this file and mentioning it in the community topic is also OK.)

 .. _steering_responsibilities: